tn-aixpa/rs-deforestation/docs/howto/workflow.md

 The resulting dataset will be registered as the project artifact in the datalake under the name `bosco`.

-## 3. register 'Download' operation in the project
+## 3. Register 'Download' operation in the project

 Register to the open data space copernicus(if not already) and get your credentials.